 A New Turtle is Discovered

-Uwe Fritz from Germany, along with an international team, have discovered a new species of matamata turtle.
+Scientists have recently added a new turtle to the list.
+Uwe Fritz from Germany, along with an international team, has discovered a new species of matamata turtle.
 This turtle comes from the genus Chelus, which scientists assumed only contained one species.
 Through genetic analysis, however, they have determined that there is, in fact, a second Chelus species [3].

 Read: Massive, deep-sea ‘entity’ leaves ocean scientists ‘blown away’